duarteocarmo/automation-post/report-automation.md

 [Browse the notebook here!]()

-## Generating html reports from Jupyter Notebooks
+## Generating html reports from Jupyter Notebooks to share with colleagues

 In my experience, the easiest way to share a report with colleagues is to use a little tool called [nbconvert](https://nbconvert.readthedocs.io/en/latest/).
 Nbconvert allows you to generate an html version of your notebook.
 To do this, start by navigating to the same directory where your notebook is and run the following from your terminal: